Treasure Basket Ideas and Heuristic Play

 And now some of the background information on Treasure Baskets.
 I really enjoyed reading around the theory and history behind these:

-Age range: Originally the aim was for ages 7-12 months (1), although you will see baskets being used with children both younger and older than 7-12 months, and also used with people with special educational needs.
+Age range: Originally the aim was for ages 7-12 months (1), although you will see baskets being used with children both younger and older than 7-12 months (5 or 6 months, 12 to 18 months and older), and also used with people with special educational needs.
 The Treasure Box idea was originally devised for infants who were old enough to sit up but not old or mobile enough to get about and explore.
 Hence – you bring the world to them and let them explore and experience various sensory aspects (touch, sound, sight, taste, smell) through exploring the items in the basket and discovery – alongside developing hand-eye coordination skills.
 LL could sit unsupported, but was wobbly, I think from about 5 months and I probably started to introduce some boxes soon after.
 Because of the wobbles I put cushions all around him when sitting so that he can flop backwards without hurting himself.
 You’ll see the cushions in some of the pictures.

 History: Originally introduced by Elinor Goldschmied.
 You can read a bit more about her here in this article from The Guardian where the author describes her as “one of the pioneers of early childhood care and education”.
 Three main contributions from Elinor Goldschmied were the Treasure Basket, Heuristic Play, and the Key Person approach.